Powerlearnproject/se-assignment-day-2-git-and-github-kuriajames147/README.md

 ## Detail the steps involved in making your first commit to a GitHub repository.
 What are commits, and how do they help in tracking changes and managing different versions of your project?

+ANSWERS
+A commit is a tool in a repository that records changes to files and includes a message describing the changes Role of commits is to track the changesby providing the history of changes ie when and by whom the modification was made STEPS
+1. Initialise the repository
+2. Stage changes
+3. Commit changes
+4. Push to GitHub

 ## How does branching work in Git, and why is it an important feature for collaborative development on GitHub?
 Discuss the process of creating, using, and merging branches in a typical workflow.
+ANSWERS
+A branch allows one to work on new features or fixes without affecting the main codebase

+Branching is important in collaborative development since it allows multiple team members to work on different branches simultaneously
+**PROCESS**
+1. Create branch
+2. make changes
+3. Commit changes
+4. Push the branch
+5. Merge the branch

 ## Explore the role of pull requests in the GitHub workflow.
 How do they facilitate code review and collaboration, and what are the typical steps involved in creating and merging a pull request?